tock/tock-www/_posts/2018-03-21-peripheral-management.md

 ## Ownership of MMIO Objects

-Because MMIO affects underlying hardware, some extra care is needed sometimes.
-For example, if you attempt to read or write a peripheral on the SAM4L whose clock is disabled, the whole core will hang!
+Because MMIO affects underlying hardware, sometimes extra care is needed.
+For example, on the SAM4L, if you attempt to read or write a peripheral while its clock is disabled, the whole core will hang!
 Enter the `PeripheralManager`:

 ```rust
 impl PeripheralManagement<pm::Clock> for SpiHw {